Viralmaniar/HiveJack/README.md

 Use a HiveJack.exe file from the release section and run it on the compromised host.
 The hives will get stored at the *c:\\temp\\* folder.

+**Note:** Please make sure you have temp folder in the 'C:' Drive of the system before dumping the registry hives.

 # Questions?

 Twitter: https://twitter.com/maniarviral <br>